Stickyto/sticky-connections/README.md

-# Connections
-Integrate your service with Sticky by submitting a pull request.
+Integrate your service by submitting a pull request.